 - Be clear about the goals and rules of the session and maintain this focus throughout the group.

-- Keep groups small (fewer than 9-10 members) and sessions brief (no longer than 1 hour).
+- Keep groups small (fewer than 9-10 members) and sessions brief.

 - Generate discussion among participants and use their examples throughout the session.